azukiapp/azk/README.md

 $ azk nvm gulp integration
 ```

-Note that running these tests requires you to have `azk agent` running.
+Note that running these tests requires you to have the `azk agent` running.

-As the functional tests, the integration tests has a way to filter which tests
-will be executed:
+Similar to the functional tests, you can filter which integration tests will be executed:

 ```bash
 $ azk nvm gulp integration --grep="force to replace a"